The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 Because I’m a #moneyblogger, I decided upfront it was market research (and therefore a #BusinessExpense!
 Thanks, IRS).
 But after using it, I wholeheartedly believe it’s worth the expense, especially if it finally gets you to interact with your spending and track your budgets on a regular basis.

-Copilot has been a sponsor of the Money with Katie newsletter in the past, but they had no input in this particular blog post or the opinions expressed herein.
+Copilot Money has been a sponsor of the Money with Katie newsletter in the past.
+They had no input in this particular blog post or the opinions expressed herein.